payloadcms/payload/README.md

 Payload Cloud provides an email delivery service out-of-the-box for all Payload Cloud customers.
 Powered by [Resend](https://resend.com).

+## Upload caching

+Payload Cloud provides a caching for all upload collections by default through Cloudflare's CDN.

 ## How to use

 Add the plugin to your Payload config